infinyon/fluvio/DEVELOPER.md

 ### Linker Pre-requisites

-Zig is used for compiling C code.
+Zig and LLVM is required.

 For mac:

+You can skip LLVM if you are not building docker image.

 ```bash
 $ brew install llvm@16